Han1s/Coding-Notes/Scrapy Splash Selenium.md

           }
   ```

-- now in terminal with activated wirtual environment
+- now in terminal with activated virtual environment

   - `scrapy crawl countries`